 These changes increase the blood flow to the developing baby, but they also mean a slow return of blood in the veins to the rest of the body.
 As a result, an individual’s blood pressure is lower than usual, which reduces blood flow to the brain.
 This can cause temporary dizziness.

 Changes in fluid characteristics in the inner ear can lead to symptoms such as:

 - tinnitus and hearing difficulties

-Vertigo itself is not necessarily hereditary, but it is commonly a symptom of various conditions and syndromes.
+Vertigo itself is not necessarily hereditary.
+However, it could be a symptom of various hereditary conditions and syndromes.
 Therefore, a doctor may ask a person with vertigo about their family medical history.

 Examples of conditions that can trigger vertigo and appear to involve genetic factors include:

 Vestibular migraine can involve vertigo.
 Find out more about this condition here.

 Some types of vertigo resolve on their own, but a person may need treatment for an underlying issue.